Skip to Main Content

 Google Scholar Library databases

 + Easy to use.
 Not so easy to use.
-It takes some time to find out how a database works.
+Learning how to use a database takes some time.

-– Limited search functionality.
-Enormous number of results and unsatisfactory options to filter results.
-Hence not much control over your searches. + Extensive search functionality.
-Compared to Google Scholar: a manageable number of results for a similar search.
-Many advanced filter options.
-Hence greater control over your searches.
+– Basic search functionality.
+Google Scholar often returns a massive number of results, but with few effective filtering options, resulting in limited control over your searches. + Extensive search functionality.
+Databases return a manageable number of results for similar searches, and their many advanced filter options offer maximum control over your searches.

-No helpful additional information about publications (e.g., topical terms such as subjects, descriptors, or keywords) is provided. + Additional information is provided for each publication (e.g., database-specific terms such as subjects, descriptors, or keywords, which are assigned by subject specialists).
+No helpful details about the publications (e.g., subject-related terms such as subjects, descriptors or keywords) are provided. + Additional details are provided for each publication (e.g., database-specific terms such as subjects, descriptors, or keywords, which are assigned by subject experts).

-Google Scholar's crawlers can be fooled, resulting in unreliable information being indexed (e.g., articles from predatory journals). + Only credible information is included.
-People (subject specialists) can't be fooled so easily.
+Google Scholar's crawlers can be fooled, resulting in unreliable materials being indexed (e.g., articles from predatory journals). + Only credible materials are indexed, as subject experts review the content who are not easily misled.

 Creative Commons License This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License by Tilburg University.